crespire/waldo/README.md

 You can find the live application in the repository's about section!

+# Deployment notes
+* The frontend is hosted on Vercel, while the backend is hosted on dokku.
+* After backend deploy, make sure to migrate and run the seeds to seed the leaderboard data.

 # Key Learning
 This app was very fun to write, but it was a little intimidating doing both the frontend and backend application.
 In the end, it was an excellent learning opportunity.
 * Monorepos are a good option for smaller projects.
 I had considered doing two different repositories, but decided to stick everything together.
 It made the deployment less plug and play, but I was able to figure it out.